osimosu/osimosu.github.io/_pages/about.markdown

 permalink: /about/
 ---

-* I have a B.Sc. in Network Security and an M.Sc. in Big Data.
+* I have a B.Sc. in Computer Science (Sweden) and an M.Sc. in Big Data(Scotland).

 * My strength is versatility, that is, ability to dive into areas outside my specialization.
 I've done Networking, DevOps, Backend, Frontend and many more things.

-* I started a company called [Scouth](https://scouth.com) which focuses on delivering value through consulting, solutions and ventures.
+* I started a company called [Scouth](https://scouth.com) in 2021, specializing in software development and consultancy.

 * I'm currently very interested in web security and building [Authorize.id](https://authorize.id/){:target="_blank"}.
 An MFA solution based on [OAuth 2.0](https://datatracker.ietf.org/doc/html/rfc6749){:target="_blank"}